Burrowing Owl Fun Facts

 Burrowing owls are non-migratory.
 They will live in one area for their entire lives.
 Some movement may occur if the environment ceases to provide adequate prey.
 [15]

 Though not all burrowing owls migrate, it is generally accepted that they are a migratory species in the northern part of their range.
-Several observational studies have hypothesized that the disappearance of some of the owls during colder seasons may result from the bird caching food and settling into its burrow.
-[Ryser]
+Several observational studies have hypothesized that the disappearance of some owls during colder seasons may result from the birds caching food and settling into their burrows.
+[16]

 Conservation Status